tableau/webdataconnector/docs3/wdc_create_connector.md

 Some notes about the code:
 * Both the `fetcher` and `parser` refer to the handlers.
 These are JavaScript files in the `handlers` directory.
 These files are the backend of your connector.
 Keep the values the same, unless you plan to change the filenames.
 * Change the `url` value to the URL where you want to your connector to get your data.
-* The names of the fetcher and parser need to match the filenames in the handlers directory.
+* The names of the fetcher and parser must match the filenames in the handlers directory.

 # Step 4: Update the fetcher file
 If your data is complex and needs preprocessing, use the Taco Toolkit library to prepare your data.